A Beginner's Guide to Buying a Dishwasher | Sears

 - Wash zones - These designate a part of the dishwasher for items that need a special cycle, such as heavily soiled dishes.

-- ENERGY STAR® rating - ENERGY STAR® rated dishwashers are designed to do the same work as standard models, but they do not consume as much energy.
+- ENERGY STAR® rating - ENERGY STAR® rated dishwashers are designed to do the same work as standard models, but they don't consume as much energy.

 - CEE rating - The Consortium for Energy Efficiency measures efficiency on a three-tier rating system.
 Machines that rate in the third tier have the highest in energy efficiency, while ones that rate in the first tier have the lowest.